armalite/beautiful-dbt-template/README.md

       - If Private keys have not been set up, you will need to update the dbt `profiles.yml` file to make sure the non development targets use passwords instead

-### Environment Setup Steps (Mac)
+### Environment Setup Steps (Mac or WSL Ubuntu)
  1. Install `cookiecutter` using [`pipx`](https://github.com/pipxproject/pipx)
     ```bash
     pipx install cookiecutter
     ```

- 1. Use `cookiecutter` to instantiate this template on your local machine
+ 2. Use `cookiecutter` to instantiate this template on your local machine

     ```bash
     cookiecutter git@github.com:Armalite/beautiful-dbt-template.git
     ```

- 1. Fill in the information that `cookiecutter` prompts you to add:
+ 3. Fill in the information that `cookiecutter` prompts you to add:
     - **Project Name**: The full name of your project.
 This is used in documentation and to generate a project slug, which for a given "Project Name" looks like "project-name".
     - **Description**: A short description which is used in generated documentation.
     - **Snowflake Account**: The Snowflake account you want your DBT project to connect to.